La Bayadère: Origins

-La Bayadère was the creation of the dramatist Sergei Khudekov and of Marius Petipa, the renowned Premier maître de ballet of the St. Petersburg Imperial Theatres.
+La Bayadère was the creation of the dramatist Sergei Khudekov and of Marius Petipa, the ballet master of the St. Petersburg Imperial Theatres.
 The music was composed by Ludwig Minkus, who from 1871 until 1886 held the official post of Ballet Composer to the St. Petersburg Imperial Theatres.

 Plot outline

-Khudekov's libretto for La Bayadère (meaning The Temple Dancer or The Temple Maiden) tells the story of the bayadère Nikiya and the warrior Solor, who have sworn eternal fidelity to each other.
-The High Brahmin, however, is also in love with Nikiya and learns of her relationship with Solor.
-Moreover, the Rajah Dugmanta of Golconda has selected Solor to wed his daughter Gamzatti (or Hamsatti, as she is known in the original production), and Nikiya, unaware of this arrangement, agrees to dance at the couple's betrothal celebrations.
+Khudekov's libretto for La Bayadère (meaning The Temple Dancer or The Temple Maiden) tells the story of the bayadère Nikiya and the warrior Solor, who are secret lovers.
+Solor, with the help of Madhavya, head of the fakirs, arranges to meet Nikiya outside the temple, where the two agree to elope, swearing eternal fidelity to each other over the sacred fire.
+Their meeting, however, is secretly witnessed by the High Brahmin, who is also in love with Nikiya and has been rejected by her.

+Unknown to Nikiya, Solor has been betrothed since childhood to Gamzatti (called Hamsatti in the original production), daughter of the Rajah Dugmanta of Golconda.
+When the Rajah decides that the time has come for the marriage, he summons Gamzatti to tell her she is to marry Solor and shows her a portrait of her intended husband, which delights her.
+When the marriage is announced, Solor attempts to refuse the princess's hand, but the Rajah becomes angry and tells Solor that defying his wishes would amount to high treason.
+Solor is forced to comply.

 In his effort to have Solor killed and have Nikiya for himself, the jealous High Brahmin informs the Rajah that the warrior has already vowed eternal love to Nikiya over a sacred fire.
+The High Brahmin's plan backfires when, rather than becoming angry with Solor, the Rajah decides that Nikiya must die.
+Horrified, the High Brahmin warns the Rajah that murdering a member of the temple would provoke the wrath of the gods and bring destruction upon the Rajah and his household, but the Rajah refuses to reconsider.
+Unknown to both men, Gamzatti has overheard the conversation and is stunned to learn that her fiancé loves another woman.

-But the High Brahmin's plan backfires when, rather than becoming angry with Solor, the Rajah decides that it is Nikiya who must die.
-Gamzatti, who has eavesdropped on this exchange, summons Nikiya to the palace in an attempt to bribe the bayadère into giving up her beloved.
-As their rivalry intensifies, Nikiya picks up a dagger in a fit of rage and attempts to kill Gamzatti, only to be stopped in the nick of time by Gamzatti's ayah.
+Gamzatti summons Nikiya to the palace and spitefully invites her to dance at her forthcoming wedding before revealing Solor is the bridegroom.
+Gamzatti begs Nikiya to give Solor up and, when Nikiya refuses, offers her jewels in exchange.
+Nikiya refuses again, and the confrontation escalates until Nikiya picks up a dagger in a fit of rage and attempts to kill Gamzatti, only to be stopped by Gamzatti's ayah.
 Nikiya flees in horror at what she has almost done.
 As did her father, Gamzatti vows that the bayadère must die.